nebular/PixEngine_Android_demo/README.md

     events from Java to C++ is done, and the MotionEvent is serialized to the C++ layer, so you have all the xoordinates and pointer info to inject them how it makes sense into olc mouse events.

-- keys emulation: with a provided "lonekey" class you can add rectangles on screen that generate olc::Keys (correctly, bHeld, bPressed, etc) and with 2 touch support.
+- Keys:  Emulation: with a provided easy "lonekey" class you can add rectangles on screen that generate olc::Keys (correctly, bHeld, bPressed, etc) and with 2 touch support.

-- gyroscope sensor data is provided as a courtesy of the Java layer. a "LoneSensor" class is provided so you can use it as an (analog)  Joystick
+- gyroscope sensor data is provided as a courtesy of the Java layer.
+At the moment a "LoneSensor" class is provided so you can use it as an (analog) Joystick/

-    --> working on this, ideas and contributions welcome.
+    --> working on further integrating this

+- So please feel free to contribute!

 Start Developing